pdjr-archive/venus-signalk-tank-service/README.md

 ## This project

-__venus-signalk-tank-service__ recovers tank data from a specified Signal K server generating and updating one D-Bus service per tank.
+__venus-signalk-tank-service__ recovers tank data from a specified Signal K server generating and updating one Venus service per tank.

 Data is recovered from Signal K over HTTP.
 The Signal K server can, of course, be running on a remote computer or on the local Venus host.

-The Venus GUI is tweaked to prevent display of tank data deriving from the now redundant 'socketcan' services and some of @kwindrem's GUI enhancements are applied because they enable a more meaningful display of data for multiple tank installations than the stock Venus GUI.
+The Venus GUI can be tweaked to prevent display of tank data deriving from the now redundant 'socketcan' services and some of @kwindrem's GUI enhancements are applied because they enable a more meaningful display of data for multiple tank installations than the stock Venus GUI.